ufs-community/ufs-srweather-app/docs/UsersGuide/source/ContainerQuickstart.rst

 Allocate a Compute Node
 --------------------------

-Users working on HPC systems that do **not** have Rocoto installed must allocate a compute node.
+Users working on HPC systems that do **not** have Rocoto installed must `install Rocoto <https://github.com/christopherwharrop/rocoto/blob/develop/INSTALL>`__ or allocate a compute node.
 All other users may skip to the :ref:`next step <RunContainer>`.

 .. note::